-One of the challenges to this approach however is that it can easily lead to an unconscious bias.
+While focusing on culture fit is important, it can also lead to an unconscious bias.
 People are naturally inclined to hire people who they can picture themselves relaxing with on the beach while enjoying a cold beer on a hot day.
 However, fitting in with the culture and norms of an organisation is quite a different process than a night out.
 In fact, focusing on the former in hiring decisions often leads to organisational challenges such as groupthink because employees come from similar backgrounds, cultures, or socio-economic statuses.

 Moving Towards “Culture Add”

 A third option has become apparent in this conversation which has been coined as hiring for “culture add.”
-According to The Society for Human Resource Management, “culture add” is defined as “unique experiences, values, skills, and personality one brings to the workplace to make it more diverse.”
+According to SHRM, “culture add” is defined as “unique experiences, values, skills, and personality one brings to the workplace to make it more diverse.”
 This definition includes two components: the ability to thrive in the current organisational culture as well as the ability to contribute to its growth.

-So, when evaluating Jolene’s suitability for the Head of Marketing Role, people involved in the hiring process can analyse not only if she’ll be able to adjust to start-up life, but whether she can bring her unique skills, ideas, and experiences to build a more diverse and forward-thinking organisation.
+The hiring team can evaluate Jolene’s suitability for the Head of Marketing Role, not only based on whether she’ll be able to adjust to start-up life but also on whether she can bring her unique skills, ideas, and experiences to build a more diverse and forward-thinking organisation.
 The focus shifts from fitting in with the current culture to adding to it, which can result in a more inclusive and innovative environment.